Philadelphia's annual South 9th Street Italian Market Festival is back

 "You can come day of and sign up your team," Gambino said.
 "It's a team sport.
 It's not a one-person or a two-person sport."

-The grease poll sits across from the South 9th Street Visitors Center and will have prizes from gift certificates to cheese and even provolone balls and soppressatas hanging in DiBruno Brothers.
+The greased pole sits across from the South 9th Street Visitors Center and will have prizes from gift certificates to cheese and even provolone balls and soppressatas hanging in DiBruno Brothers.

 "If anybody practiced during the Phillies or Eagles event where they did grease the actual poles, now is the time to prove your worth," Amorim said.